Stereoscopy: Space exploration

 The Mars Exploration Rovers, launched by NASA in 2003 to explore the surface of Mars, are equipped with unique cameras that allow researchers to view stereoscopic images of the surface of Mars.

 The two cameras that make up each rover's Pancam are situated 1.5m above the ground surface, and are separated by 30 cm, with 1 degree of toe-in.
 This allows the image pairs to be made into scientifically useful stereoscopic images, which can be viewed as stereograms, anaglyphs, or processed into 3D computer images.

 The ability to create realistic 3D images from a pair of cameras at roughly human-height gives researchers increased insight as to the nature of the landscapes being viewed.
 In environments without hazy atmospheres or familiar landmarks, humans rely on stereoscopic clues to judge distance.
 Single camera viewpoints are therefore more difficult to interpret.
-Multiple camera stereoscopic systems like the Pancam address this problem with unmanned space exploration.
+Multiple camera stereoscopic systems like the Pancam address this problem with uncrewed space exploration.